jekhokie/scriptbox/rust--learnings/README.md

 - `src/main.rs`: Convention for crate root of a binary crate.
 - `src/lib.rs`: Convention for crate root of a library crate.
 - Vector: Stores multiple values next to each other in memory, each of the same type - to store different types, use an enum to wrap the types, and then create a vector of that enum..
+- Generic: Can take multiple forms/left undefined.
+- Trait: Tells Rust compiler about functionality a particular type has and can share with other types (similar to `interfaces`)..
+- Lifetimes: Functionality used to prevent dangling references.

 ## Starter Syntax